gl-inet/docs3.x/docs/specification/gl-mt300a/index.md

 #  GL-MT300A Mini Smart Router

 MT300A is a mini router which has a MicroSD card slot inside.
-Its wifi performance and computation power is higher than MT300N.
+Its Wi-Fi performance and computation power is higher than MT300N.

 ##  Hardware Specification